rubenarakelyan/wackomenace.co.uk/src/content/info/uses.md

 date: 2024-06-04
 ---

-My primary driver for business and pleasure is a 2022 MacBook Air expanded with 16GB RAM.
+My primary driver for business and pleasure is a 2022 M2 MacBook Air expanded with 16GB RAM paired with an Apple Magic Keyboard and Mouse.
 It more than adequately handles anything I throw at it development-wise.
 I also have a 5th generation iPad Air for when I don’t want/need a laptop.

 My phone is an iPhone 14.